 FAQs about buying in Spain as a foreigner

-Owning a property in Spain does not automatically grant you the right to stay longer than other tourists.
-If you’re a non-EU citizen – including British nationals post-Brexit – you can stay in Spain for up to 90 days in any 180-day period without a visa.
-If you want to spend more time in your Spanish home, you’ll need to apply for a long-term visa, such as the non-lucrative visa or digital nomad visa.
-The good news is, owning a property can strengthen your visa application by proving you have accommodation arranged.
+Owning a property in Spain does not give you automatic residency rights.
+If you’re a non-EU citizen, including a British national, you can stay in Spain for up to 90 days in any 180-day period without a visa.
+This applies regardless of whether you own a home or not.
+If you want to spend longer stretches of time in your property – for example, several months at a time or most of the year – you’ll need to apply for a long-stay visa such as the non-lucrative visa or the digital nomad visa.
+Property ownership can be helpful when applying, as it shows you have a fixed address, but it doesn’t override immigration rules.

 You might also like: